genshindev325/genshindev325/README.md

   <br />

-Hi, I'm a Senior Full Stack Blockchain Developer, with outstanding experience in various fields, such as web and cryptocurrency.
+Hi, I'm a Senior Full Stack WEb and Blockchain Developer, with outstanding experience in various fields, such as web and cryptocurrency.

 I'm very familiar with BlockChain | DApp | Smart Contract | Web3.js.

 My major skills are blockchain-based web and mobile application development.
 I have good experience with Blockchain, Ethereum, Solana, Tron, Yield Farming, Swap, Smart Contract, NFT marketplace, and Exchange site.

-I have developing sites using React, Nextjs, Laravel, WordPress, and Node/Express, Python/Django, and much more.
+I have developing sites using Python/Django, React, Nextjs, Laravel, WordPress, and Node/Express and much more.

-Especially I have rich experience with the latest Javascript frameworks such as Node/Express, React and Next.
+Especially I have rich experience with Django and the latest Javascript frameworks such as Node/Express, React and Next.

 I had already built so many Websites with the mentioned skill.